marcinlesek/hypertest/README.md

 _Revolutionize your testing with our **plug-and-play** TypeScript library.
 Effortlessly integrates, distributing tests in the cloud to **cut runtime to just your slowest test**.
 Exceptionally affordable for fast, cost-effective development._

-> [!NOTE]
+> [!CAUTION]
-> This project is participating in the [100 Commits contest](https://100commitow.pl), which necessitates that code will be synced with [author's personal repository](https://github.com/marcinlesek/hypertest) until June 8th.
-After this date, that repository will be archived and only [hypertest organization's repository](https://github.com/hypertest-cloud/hypertest) will be available.
-All development, issues, discussions, and project boards can be found within the [hypertest organization](https://github.com/hypertest-cloud).
+> This project was moved and is now only available in [hypertest organization's repository](https://github.com/hypertest-cloud/hypertest).

 ## :scroll: Project structure